Italian civil union bill finally reaches parliament

 "GOD'S DREAM"

 One major sticking point is that the draft law would allow a homosexual to adopt the child of their partner should that partner die.
-The coalition New Center-Right (NC) party says this will eventually pave the way to full adoption rights and has sought to block it in a parliamentary commission.
+The coalition New Centre-Right (NCD) party says this will eventually pave the way to full adoption rights and has sought to block it in a parliamentary commission.

-Breaking the logjam, Renoir's Democratic Party (PD) decided this week to halt discussion in the commission, bypass hundreds of amendments and bring the text to the full house.
+Breaking the logjam, Renzi's Democratic Party (PD) decided this week to halt discussion in the commission, bypass hundreds of amendments and bring the text to the full house.

 From the end of this week, the Senate calendar will be dominated by discussions over the 2016 budget, but the civil rights law should be able to return to the chamber before the end of the year and then move to the lower house for debate.

-A number of opposition parties, including former premier Silvio Berlusconi Forma Italia group, have said they support the plan, meaning it should pass relatively easily when it finally comes to a vote, despite Roman Catholic opposition.
+A number of opposition parties, including former premier Silvio Berlusconi's Forza Italia group, have said they support the plan, meaning it should pass relatively easily when it finally comes to a vote, despite Roman Catholic opposition.

 The parliamentary move coincides with a meeting in the nearby Vatican of bishops called to discuss the role of the family.
 The Church has warned there will be protests if the law passes and Pope Francis said this month that marriage between a man and a woman was "God's dream for his beloved creation".